 2. Plastics & Rubbers

-Germany produces much of the rubber and plastic used in consumer products sold in the U.S. For example, Hanover-based brand Continental AG sources its rubber from German manufacturers in Görwihl, Gummersbach, and Aschaffenburg.
+Germany produces much of the rubber and plastic used in consumer products sold in the U.S. — in fact, 12.8% of U.S. imports from Germany fall into this category.
+For example, Hanover-based brand Continental AG sources its rubber from German manufacturers in Görwihl, Gummersbach, and Aschaffenburg.
 It then gets made into automotive and bicycle tires, as well as shoe soles for Adidas, another German brand.

-If you’ve ever shopped for high-quality kitchen knives, you know that German steel tends to fetch high ratings.
+One in ten imports from Germany falls into the Metals category.
+And if you’ve ever shopped for kitchen knives, you know that German steel tends to fetch high ratings.

-Take Zwilling and Henckels.
+Take Zwilling and Henckels for example.
 These two labels make up the Zwilling J.A.
 Henckels brand, which has been headquartered in the west German city of Solingen since its founding in 1731.
 On Amazon, listings for Zwilling and Henckels knives on Amazon are often rated 4.5/5 stars or higher.

 We can find other popular German-made items on Amazon within other U.S. import categories, like Footwear & Headgear, Textiles, and Foodstuffs.